*Make sure you listen to the podcast (radio show) above. [Wait for it to load, if you don’t see the audio player.]

 “I have nothing to wear!”
 We’ve all either heard it or said it (depending on our gender.)
-Today Vincent and Laura unpack the hidden meaning(s) behind this common complaint, as they take a look at five ways that couples can unwittingly destroy a conversation.
+Today Vincent and Laura unpack the hidden meaning(s) behind this common complaint.

 Conversation To-Do Checklist